riyaldiputran/html-css-responsive/README.md

 # html-css-responsive
-Build html css and bootstrap responsive design about Museum of Candy Project
+Build front-end website using html, css and bootstrap.
+This is responsive website that you can use in any screens.
+Let's dive to Museum of Candy!